This section is a draft and subject to change.

 This establishes TLS connections between the client and Router if the client desires switching to TLS and the server supports TLS.
 This also matches the existing behaviour for client and server without the Router in-between.

-As of Router 8.0.23, Router can accept the TLS session and open a new TLS session to the server.
+MySQL Router accepts the TLS session and opens a new TLS session to the server.
 For example:

 client <-> router // TCP router <-> server // TCP client <-> router // TLS router <-> server // TLS